Skip to content

 Use the registry within a workflow

-Create a new registry in your organisation, along with a: .github/workspaces/build.yml file and commit it to the repository.
+Create a new registry in your organisation, along with a: .github/workflows/build.yml file and commit it to the repository.

 name: CI